Bellfalasch/frontend-forum/slides.md

 <Card
   title="So much state!"
-  text="And I mean 'State of ..', polls for HTML, CSS, JS, React, and more, for those that love stats and/or to fill out forms"
+  text="And I mean 'State of ...' - polls for HTML, CSS, JS, React, and more, for those that love stats and/or to fill out forms."
 />

 ---